owlbarn/tutorial/book/introduction/README.md

 ### Using Owl-Jupyter

-For the time being, if you want to save that extra line to display a image in Jupyter.
+For the time being, you may want to save that extra line to display an image in Jupyter.
 There is a convenient module called `owl-jupyter`.
 Owl-jupyter module overloads the original `Plot.output` function so that a plotted figure can be directly shown on the page.

 ```txt